elaxer/chess/README.md

     // The piece is found
 }
 ```
-... or you can find them using different ways:
+... or you can find them in different ways:
 ```go
 var pieceNotation = "K"
 var pieceSide = chess.SideWhite